Advancing Democracy Through Civic Engagement Among People of Color.

 What We Fund

 Our mission is to promote progressive policy change that will improve the lives of low-income people of color through advocacy and civic engagement.
 We want to make sure the electorate looks like America, and that our democracy is representative of all the people.
-Our overarching goal is to see more people voting—particularly low-income people of color.
+Our overarching goal is to see more people voting and engaging in Democracy—particularly low-income people of color.

 - Improve the policy environment in selected states to improve the lives of low income people of color